nicolaipischel/FunctionalCSharpPluralsight/docs/notes.md

 * Then *freeze* the object and return it as an immutable instance
 * Freezing is a common tactic in immutable collections

+### Managing complex immutable objects
+* Some classes cannot implement equivalence
+* Such classes cannot be implement as records

+Custom nondestructive mutation
+* Usually implemented with a copy constructor
+* Backed by C# 11 required properties

+### Encapsulating Immutable collections
+* Keep the collection private
+* Expose public mutators that guarantee integrity
+* Expose members that expose collection's content
+* Use LINQ and IEnumerable<T>